Jungle

 Railway Station of Jerantut: forbidden to take pictures!!!
 So..............

 Jerantut is for most tourists the gateway to Taman Negara.
 People get off the bus or out off the train to visit the National Park of Malaysia.
-From this point it's still 18 kilometers to the ferry terminal in Kuala Tembeling.
+From this point it's still 18 kilometers by bus to the ferry terminal in Kuala Tembeling.
 That's the place where the departure is for the boats to Taman Negara.

 Twice a day the train leaves up North to Tumpat, a town near Kota Bharu, at 02.15 and 03.37.
 The train goes at 01.09 and 23.59 to Gemas in the South.
 In the weekend there's an extra train.
 Don't trust the train schedule, because the trains are always late.
 Go the site of the train company KTMB for the right departure times: www.ktmb.com.my (KTMB stands for Keretapi Tanah Melayu Berhad).